Indus University B.Tech Admissions 2026

-Engineering is one of the most popular degree programmes among 12th graders.
-With several UGC-approved universities now offering online degrees, B.Tech can also be pursued in an online mode while working full-time.
-These online B.Tech degrees offer students the opportunity to learn the fundamentals of engineering while gaining hands-on industry experience through their current roles.
+Engineering is one of the most popular degree programmes after class 12th.
+Most students prepare for top engineering colleges like IITs and NITs to advance their careers in IT and engineering.
+With several universities now offering online degrees, B.Tech can also be pursued in an online mode while working full-time.
+The online B.Tech degree gives students the opportunity to learn the fundamentals of engineering while gaining hands-on industry experience without leaving their current jobs.

-Several IITs in India offer an online B.Tech degree in flexible modes, helping students gain quality education at their own pace.
-While UGC-recognised universities such as BITS Pilani offer B.Tech online courses through WILP mode, making it a practical alternative for those who cannot commit to full-time education.
+Colleges offer an online B.Tech degree under work integrated learning programme (WILP), helping participants gain quality education at their own pace.
+Institutes like BITS Pilani offer B.Tech WILP, making the degree a practical alternative for those who cannot commit to full-time education.

 B.Tech is a popular choice among science students for its practical focus and strong career prospects.
 However, full-time classroom-based programmes with strict schedules can be tough for those working after 12th.
 With flexible learning models emerging, students now can pursue alternative options that let them balance work and studies without compromising their education goals.